joel-jcs/sipheragi/README.md

 ## Overview of Sipher//AGI

 SIPHER//AGI is an ambitious project aimed at revolutionizing the interaction between humans and AI, particularly within the gaming world.
 It envisions a future where AI companions are integral to the gaming experience, offering personalized interactions, dynamic challenges, and new levels of immersion.
 SIMOS is a core component of this vision, providing the technological foundation for creating and managing sophisticated AI Agents.
 Other key parts of the ecosystem include:
-* **Moonbase**: AI Agent discovery and trading platform.
 * **KAIO**: The first AI Gaming Agent developed by Sipher//AGI.
 * **Sipher Odyssey**: Action RPG game developed by Sipher//AGI, as a testing ground for many of the core features.
+* **Moonbase**: AI Agent discovery and trading platform.

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to SIMOS, please reach out to Tin Nguyen (CEO) or Susan Pham (Metaverse - PD).
+If you're interested in contributing to SIMOS, please reach out to us.
 We are particularly interested in contributions in the following areas:

 *   LLM integration and optimization
 *   Unreal Engine development